SpongePowered/SpongeDocs/source/contributing/implementation/debugging/index.rst

 .. tip::
     See :doc:`../../../plugin/debugging` for debugging a plugin and :ref:`usingDebugger` tips.

-Debugging begins with preparing your workspace.
-At this point, you probably have a working workspace.
-However, it is important to ensure the workspace is setup for the intended purpose.
+These sections provide information for debugging Sponge itself.
 Whether you need to debug SpongeForge, SpongeVanilla, SpongeCommon, or SpongeAPI, setup your workspace for a SpongeForge or SpongeVanilla implementation.
 SpongeCommon and SpongeAPI are debugged within the implementation set up.

 See :doc:`../../../about/structure` for more information.

 .. note::
-    Be sure to read and understand :doc:`../../howtogit` and :doc:`../../versioning` before proceeding.
+    Be sure to read and understand :doc:`../../howtogit` and :doc:`../../versioning` as well as the entirety of the :doc:`../index` sections before proceeding.

 Setup the Workspace
 ===================